 The citizens of AJK and GB have Pakistani national identity cards and passports.
 They are internationally recognized as Pakistani nationals.
 However, there are reports of passports being denied or not renewed for citizens suspected of questioning Pakistani control over the region.
 Pakistan has been reluctant to offer citizenship to migrants displaced from Indian-administered Jammu and Kashmir.
 Many of these refugees have been subjected to abuse and arbitrary arrest for demanding their rights.

 The pre-1947 state subject law, which is still in effect in AJK and bars outsiders from seeking permanent residency, allows only legal residents to own property.
 Procedures for establishing private enterprises are onerous.

-Instances of violence against women and honor killings are rarer in AJK than in GB.
-The media reported at least 21 honor crimes in GB in 2014.
-Though the law prohibits discrimination on the basis of sex, treatment is unequal in practice.
-While women are legally permitted to marry without the consent of their family, they frequently face societal censure if they do so.
+Instances of violence against women and so-called honor killings are rarer in AJK than in GB, which features greater cultural diversity and a wide range of local practices with respect to women’s rights.
+Honor killings have been reported in GB’s Sunni-majority Diamer district, and women in Diamer’s Tangir Valley apparently did not participate in the 2015 elections.
+Although the law prohibits discrimination on the basis of sex, treatment is unequal in practice.
+Women are legally permitted to marry without the consent of their family, but they frequently face societal censure if they do so.
 Many women are victims of forced marriages.
 Inheritance laws are skewed heavily against women, who in most cases receive far less than their rightful share.
-While school enrollment is less for girls than for boys in GB, the gap has narrowed in recent years.
+While school enrollment is lower for girls than for boys in GB, the gap has narrowed in recent years.

 X = Score Received